humm-devadmin/hummdocs/docs/platforms/magento_1.md

 <h1>Setup on Magento 1</h1>

-You can install Humm plugin by manually copying plugin files across into your store's webserver.
+You can install Humm plugin by manually copying plugin files across into your store's web server.
 Use the same instructions to upgrade your existing plugin to a newer release.

 ## Plugin Installation